pgbackrest/pgbackrest/README.md

 * Removed pg_backrest_remote and added the functionality to pg_backrest as remote command.

-* Added file and directory syncs to the File object for additional safety during backup and archiving.
+* Added file and directory syncs to the File object for additional safety during backup/restore and archiving.
 Suggested by Andres Freund.

 * Improved error message when backup is run without archive_command set and without --no-archive-check specified.
 Found by Eric Radman.